elibroftw/blog.elijahlopez.ca/content/posts/the-best-religion.md

 Parent 2: I told you, the Qur'an says so itself.
 Kid:      When the Qur'an wasn't written yet, was Muhammed a prophet?
 Parent 2: Yes
-Kid:      And how was that?
+Kid:      And how was that possible?
 Parent 2: Because Allah spoke to him
 Kid:      Why did the people believe him?
 Parents:  Because he was the prophet!